xhelp00/Philosophers/README.md

 ## Study
 -pthread needs to be added as link option to cc -pthread_join function is kind of "wait" for threads

+## LL
+- executable files compiled on Linux are failing to run on Mac (zsh: exec format error:)